 “This week with Chris (Lutter-Gardella) has been one of the most beautiful weeks I have ever seen second graders have.” – John Bowden (Talahi Community Elementary Educator)

-It’s not every day two large dragons parade down the halls of Talahi Elementary, but that’s exactly what happened when over a hundred second graders teamed up with visual puppet artist Christopher Lutter-Gardella.
-Luckily for everyone involved the dragons weren’t fire-breathing.
+It’s not every day two large dragons parade down the halls of Talahi Elementary, but that’s exactly what happened when students teamed up with COMPAS Teaching Artist Christopher Lutter-Gardella.
+Luckily for everyone involved the dragons weren’t fire-breathing!

 “The goal was to construct two large five-foot dragons that took part in our puppet parade on Friday, November 10th” says Bowden.
 Needless to say, the excellently crafted mythical creatures stole the show.
 “Their fellow students were impressed by the results of this three week large puppet making project.”